National archives: Canada

 The Dominion Archives were created in 1872.
 Having been created so soon after confederation, the new nation had few records to archive since most colonial records had been taken back to Europe.
 The first Dominion Archivist, Douglas Brymner, and his successor, Arthur Doughty, practiced the 'total archives' concept collecting all manner of Canadiana in contrast to Hilary Jenkinson's 'organic whole' concept.
 The mandate of the archive shifted from pure documentation toward social memory.
-Canada's National Archive (then called the Public Archives) wasn't created until 1912.
+Canada's National Archive (then called the Public Archives) was not created until 1912.
 The national library was created in 1952 and became a component of the archives with the Library and Archives of Canada Act in 2004.
 Regardless of the relative newness of the archive, Canadians reacted to the 1945 disappearance of papers from the archives about Igor Gouzenko as if it were a disturbing case of collective memory-loss.
 Public response to reportage from The Halifax Herald indicated that the archives were already seen as both a matter of government accountability and as an element of national identity.